Key Takeaways

 How Does a Fixed Index Annuity Work?

 Fixed index annuities work by crediting interest based on the performance of an underlying index.
-The interest that fixed index annuities earn is usually credited at the end of the annuity’s term, which typically ranges from three to 15 years.
+The interest earned is usually credited at the end of the crediting period, which typically ranges from one to seven years.
+At the end of the guarantee period, renewal rates will apply.
+These renewal rates will never be lower than the minimum listed in the contract.

 You can customize your annuity contract by selecting the index on which to base your annuity’s interest.
-The most common index options include the S&P 500, the Nasdaq 100 and the Russell 2000.
+The most common index options include the S&P 500, the Nasdaq 100 or the Russell 2000.

 Calculating Interest on a Fixed Index Annuity